Fariba-Kamani/lets-padel/README.md

 An issue was reported after some friends with iPhone mobiles had tested the website.
 The text content "Vamos!" wasn't showing on the submit button on Find Player page in iphone devices.
 Trouble shooting for this problem was quite hard and time consuming as the submit button was performing just as expected on all screen sizes in Chrome developer tools and the issue was very specific to iPhones.
 I solved this issue at last by moving the styles targetting the submit button above the styles targetting the input and selection fields in style.css.

+Another issue occured after I created my initial README.md file on Github and not directly in my IDE workspace and commited the changes on Github.
+After that I was not able to add, commit or push the changes on my workspace and needed to pull to origin and get help from a Code Institute tutor to be able the merge the README.md file I had created and commited to the repository remote and from outside of the IDE.

 ### Known Bugs